pkramer509/goniometer/README.md

 # goniometer
-Source Code and Design Files for a goniometric mount.
+Source Code and Design Files for a goniometric device.